Week Two: Are the health exchanges doing any better?

 Widespread Malfunctions on the health exchange

 Those concerns aside, why are widespread malfunctions still happening at this point?
-The open enrollment clock is ticking and many people who need health insurance coverage next year might not be able to get it by January 1st if these errors keep up.
+The open enrollment clock is ticking and many people who need health insurance plans next year might not be able to get it by January 1st if these errors keep up.

 Last week many of the 14 state run health insurance exchanges experienced the same problems that the Federal government is still dealing with.
 But the states were able to scale up their systems pretty quickly and the majority of state exchanges were running smoothly by the end of week one.
-Hawaii being the glaring exception.
+Hawaii is the glaring exception.

 It might have something to do with the complexity of the system itself, which has to check your information simultaneously against IRS records, the Social Security Administration, and the Department of Homeland Security.
 Oh and don’t forget about Experian’s credit reporting services.